How to integrate UFT(QTP) with ALM (Quality Center)

 Add-in Installation

-Step 2) The Add-in page and ‘HP ALM connectivity’ link should be clicked.
+Step 2) The Add-in page opens, and the ‘HP ALM Connectivity’ link should be clicked.

 Add-in Installation

-Step 3) Click ‘Download HP ALM Connectivity’ link and the exe file would be downloaded in the specified location.
+Step 3) Click the ‘Download HP ALM Connectivity’ link, and the exe file will be downloaded to the specified location.

 Add-in Installation

-Step 4) Right click the downloaded file and ‘Run as Administrator’.
+Step 4) Right-click the downloaded file and select ‘Run as Administrator’.

 Add-in Installation

-Step 5) There won’t be any installation wizard that the user has to go through if UFT is preinstalled.
-User only receives the installation status as shown below.
+Step 5) There will not be any installation wizard that the user has to go through if UFT is preinstalled.
+The user only receives the installation status as shown below.

 Add-in Installation